Course Outline

 • Overview of Linux Containers Technology for Government

-• Microservices-Based Applications in the Public Sector
+• Microservice-Based Applications in the Public Sector

-• The 12-Factor App Principles for Government Use
+• The 12-Factor App Principles for Government

-• Behavioral Patterns: Batch Jobs, Scheduled Jobs, Daemon Services, Singleton Services, and Self-Awareness
+• Behavioral Patterns: Batch Jobs, Scheduled Jobs, Daemon Services, Singleton Services, and Self-Awareness for Government

-• Structural Patterns: Sidecar, Initializer, Ambassador, and Adapter
+• Structural Patterns: Sidecar, Initializer, Ambassador, and Adapter for Government

-• Configuration Patterns: Environment Variable Configuration, Configuration Resources, Configuration Templates, and Immutable Configuration
+• Configuration Patterns: Environment Variable Configuration, Configuration Resources, Configuration Templates, and Immutable Configuration for Government

 • Summary and Conclusion